Within Eploy there are 4 main User Types:

 - Register Candidates and submit Applications on their behalf (up to a limit set by you when assigning the Vacancy)

-- See what stage each of their Candidates have reached within your Recruitment process
+- See which stage each of their Candidates have reached within your Recruitment process

-Typically, any email that would normally be sent to a Candidate directly will go to the Agency User who submitted the Candidate's Application instead.
+Typically, any email that would normally be sent to a Candidate directly will go to the Vendor User who submitted the Candidate's Application instead.

 Your Candidates are those individuals who wish to apply for your Vacancies.

-Candidates access Eploy via the Candidate Portal and their view of data is restricted to only their own data and those Vacancies which have been advertised.
+Candidates access Eploy via the Candidate Portal and their view of data is restricted to only their own personal information and those Vacancies which have been advertised.

 Generally, Candidates will register themselves via the Candidate Portal, but their record can also be created by a Vendor User or from within the Core System.
 Hiring Managers do not have the ability to create Candidates.